Skip to main content

 Example: If you have studied at a French university and come to KTH for double degree studies, you cannot go to France and receive the Erasmus scholarship for an internship or degree project.

-1. Before you start the application, you must find a place where to undertake an internship.
+1. Before starting the application, you must find a place to undertake an internship.

-2. The application is made in two steps, so follow the instructions very carefully.
+3. The application is made in two steps in the system Mobility-Online.
+Follow the instructions carefully.
 The application must include:

-• a Learning Agreement (pdf 277 kB) , signed by you, receiving organisation and someone at your academic school at KTH.
+• A Learning Agreement (pdf 277 kB) , signed by you, the receiving organisation and someone at your academic school at KTH.

 Language tests for Erasmus+ scholarship receivers